finos/legend/README.md

 ## Contribute to Legend

-To learn about contributing to Legend, see the [CONTRIBUTING.md](CONTRIBUTING.md) file or the ["contribute to Legend"](https://legend.finos.org/docs/contribute/contribute-to-legend) section of the Legend documentation site.
+To learn about contributing to Legend, see the [CONTRIBUTING.md](CONTRIBUTING.md) file or the [Contribute](https://legend.finos.org/docs/community/contribute-to-legend) page in the Community section of the Legend documentation site.

 ## Contribute to FINOS projects that use Legend as a data modeling tool